image-rs/image/README.md

 All pixels are parameterised by their component type.

 ## Images
+Individual pixels within images are indexed with (0,0) at the top left corner.
 ### The [`GenericImageView`](https://docs.rs/image/*/image/trait.GenericImageView.html) and [`GenericImage`](https://docs.rs/image/*/image/trait.GenericImage.html) Traits

 Traits that provide methods for inspecting (`GenericImageView`) and manipulating (`GenericImage`) images, parameterised over the image's pixel type.